13city/Lowtide/README.md

 ### The `config.json` Codex

-Alternatively, let `config.json` serve as your guide in defining your digital raid parameters:
+Alternatively, let `config.json` serve as your oracle in defining your digital raid parameters:

 ```json
 {